Sidebar

 Load Balancing Across Data Centers and Cloudbursting 10:22 2017-03-29

-28:17 Limitations and Considerations
+28:17 Free items Limitations and Considerations

 Laws of physics don't change just because you deploy your workload in someone else's data center (aka Public Cloud).
 You still have to consider the impact of latency, limited bandwidth, and data gravity.